More about Cyberpunk 2077: cyberpunk.net

 - Parallelized specific editor operations to speed up iteration time.

 - Helped users understand and solve content bugs to allow them to work more efficiently in the future.

-- Worked remotely for five months.
+- Worked remotely for five months due to COVID-19.

 More info about the Scene System and Scene Editor

 Although the tool used for Cyberpunk 2077 is based on the one used in The Witcher 3, is good to note that CP uses a different engine to TW3 and that the perspective of the game is different (first person in CP; third person in TW3).
 Those details made the development of the tool for CP different in some ways and created some new challenges to be solved.